KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
-Please add one.
-7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
-Please add one.
-8. Deprecated: Found `new Buffer(` in file `node_helper.js`: This is deprecated.
+6. Deprecated: Found `new Buffer(` in file `node_helper.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-9. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-10. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+8. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-11. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mmm-pins by ptrbld](https://github.com/ptrbld/mmm-pins)